 Chicago is home to two Lucky Strike Social locations.
 The two-story Lucky Strike Social at Wrigleyville features eight bowling lanes, more than 100 electronic games, billiards, ping-pong, and awesome views of Wrigley Field.
 Lucky Strike Social at Streeterville offers even more gaming, including its new Steel Tip Lounge that features state-of-the-art dart boards with automatic scoring in five suites.
 Both locations offer private party rooms, gastropub fare (including wings and sliders), and craft cocktails.

 Head to Offshore Rooftop & Bar at Navy Pier, deemed the largest rooftop bar in the world by Guinness World Records.
-The glass-enclosed 36,000-square-foot, all-seasons venue offers stunning views of Chicago and Lake Michigan.
+The 36,000-square-foot, all-seasons venue offers stunning views of Chicago and Lake Michigan.
 The chic space includes a bar and restaurant (serving everything from oyster shooters to smoked pork spare ribs), terraces with cozy fire pits, and an entertainment and gaming area.
 Multiple large gathering spaces, both indoors and out, are perfect for groups of 12 and up.